krisk248/Cybersecurity-Interview-QA/README.md

 - Malware signatures
 	- A program that looks for malware signatures in binaries and code samples.
 	- Look at Yara rules for examples.

-Put your work-in-progress scripts on GitHub and link to them on your resume/CV.
-Resist the urge to make your scripts perfect or complete before doing this.

 ### By [nolang](https://twitter.com/__nolang)